juxor/afaq/markdown/secI4.md

 adjust their output accordingly.
-Of course, there are problems with these systems due to their basis in the market (as discussed in [section I.1.3](secI1.html#seci13)), although these problems were recognised by Proudhon who argued for an agro-industrial federation to protect self- management from the negative effects of market forces (as noted in [section I.3.5](secI3.html#seci35)).
+Of course, there are problems with these systems due to their basis in the market (as discussed in [section I.1.3](secI1.html#seci13)), although these problems were recognised by Proudhon who argued for an agricultural-industrial federation to protect self- management from the negative effects of market forces (as noted in [section I.3.5](secI3.html#seci35)).